 Asia shares track Wall Street rise, wary on North Korea

-Asian shares rose and the dollar held firm on Wednesday after Wall Street shot to record peaks amid signs of progress on U.S. tax cuts, upbeat economic data and bank-friendly comments from the would-be head of the Federal Reserve.

-SYDNEY: Asian shares rose and the dollar held firm on Wednesday after Wall Street shot to record peaks amid signs of progress on U.S. tax cuts, upbeat economic data and bank-friendly comments from the would-be head of the Federal Reserve.
+SYDNEY: Asian shares rose and the dollar held firm on Wednesday (Nov 29) after Wall Street shot to record peaks amid signs of progress on US tax cuts, upbeat economic data and bank-friendly comments from the would-be head of the Federal Reserve.

 There was no obvious market reaction to the latest missile test by North Korea.
 President Donald Trump said the United States "will take care of" the North Korea issue and the approach to dealing with Pyongyang would not change.